webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Use Custom Behaviors

 Enable custom behaviors to add your own behavior scripts.
-See [webrecorder/browsertrix-behaviors](https://github.com/webrecorder/browsertrix-behaviors) for more information.
+See [Browser Behaviors crawler documentation](https://crawler.docs.browsertrix.com/user-guide/behaviors/#built-in-behaviors) on creating custom behaviors.

+Custom behaviors can be specified as:

+#### URL

+A URL for a single JavaScript or JSON behavior file to download.
+This should be a URL that the crawler has access to.
+The workflow editor will validate that the supplied URL can be reached.

+#### Git repository

+A URL for a public git repository containing one or more behavior files.
+Optionally, you can specify a branch and/or a relative path within the repository to specify exactly which behavior files within the repository should be used.
+The workflow editor will validate that the URL exists, is a Git repository, and that the branch name is valid if a branch is specified.

 _**Page Timing**_